-Protocol 1 - Preparation of f nancial statements, reports and other corporate communications required by law (presenting, elabora ting and approving data)

-The specific procedures to be observed must:

-- clearly define to roles and duties of the units responsible for managing accountancy and book-keeping, preparing the financial sheets, the reports and implement controls concerning the completeness and the truthfulness of the information contained in the individual final documents; - identify the functions and the person appointed by MIP to manage accountancy matters and the process of preparing accountant documents, providing a written mandate and authorisations.
+Protocol 1 - Preparation of financial statements, reports and other corporate communications required by law (presenting, elaborating and approving data) Definition of functions and responsibilities The specific procedures to be observed must: clearly define to roles and duties of the units responsible for managing accountancy and book-keeping, preparing the financial sheets, the reports and implement controls concerning the completeness and the truthfulness of the information contained in the individual final documents; identify the functions and the person appointed by MIP to manage accountancy matters and the process of preparing accountant documents, providing a written mandate and authorisations.
 To ensure that authoritative powers, mandates and powers of attorney are respected, they must be monitored appropriately by the Supervisory Board through random testing of the signed documentation.

-The methods for managing book-keeping and preparing accounting documents (financial statements and reports) must be performed truly and accurately, in a coherent manner and in the respect of the procedures adopted by MIP.
+Operational Management The methods for managing book-keeping and preparing accounting documents (financial statements and reports) must be performed truly and accurately, in a coherent manner and in the respect of the procedures adopted by MIP.
 Segregations of roles and responsibilities must exist with regards to the management of book-keeping procedures and the preparation of accounting documentation.
-For each document provided, the sources and elements of information must always be clearly traceable.

-All documentation must contain information that is absolutely true and must be coherent with the purposes for which it was requested.
-To this end, all the documentation used as a basis to prepare the accounting documents (financial statements, reports) must be archived in a special dossier indicating the person responsible for this function.

-- a program of training and information for the staff engaged in preparing the accounting registrations; - the monitoring of the procedures for selecting the outsourcers that supply bookkeeping and accountancy services and prepare documents for MIP.

-Prepared documentation and in general any other formalised information must only contain strictly true facts.
+For each document provided, the sources and elements of in nformation must always be clearly traceable.
+All documentation must contain information that is absolutely true and must be coherent with the purposes for which it was requested. Γο this end, all the documentation used as a basis to prepare the accounting documents (financial statements, reports) must be a archived in a special dossier indicating the person responsible for t his function. Т The following must also be provided for: - a program of training and information for the staff engaged in preparing the accounting registrations; - the monitoring of the procedures for selecting the outsourcers that supply book-keeping and accountancy services and prepare documents for MIP.
+Prepared documentation and in general any other formalised nformation must only contain strictly true facts.